bongnv/bongnv.com/posts/2021-05-08-create-codes-generator-with-protobuf.md

 }
 ```

-We can use `f.Messages` to retrieve the list of parsed messages from the proto file or `f.Services` for the list of parsed services.
+I use `f.Messages` to retrieve the list of parsed messages from the proto file.
+We can also use `f.Services` for the list of parsed services if we need to scaffold a service. `NewGeneratedFile` here is used to create a new generated file and `g.P` is used to add a new line into the file.
+Check their API, there are lots of useful stuff.

 ## Summary